zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-amazon.md

-opinion, jungle view, desert, distorted, shaken, bound, seize, accept, hold, execute, evil way, evil path, evil, evil, outward, outward, reversed ( vipariyesa) clasp, viparīta clasp, upside down (vipallāsa) clasp, wicked clasp, “[see] true on non-real [see] The clenchor, all came to the place of Sixty-two evil views, which I met.
-“After pulling me off”: “After I saw pulling, after eradication, after pulling out, after pulling out, after removal, after removal, completely removed, after disconnection, deportation, after end, so that it went to absent.”
+opinion, jungle view, desert, distorted, shaken, bound, seize, accept, hold, execute, evil way, evil path, evil, evil, outward, outward, reversed ( vipariyesa) clasp, viparīta clasp, upside down (vipallāsa) clasp, wicked clasp, "[see] true on non-real [see] The clenchor, all came to the place of Sixty-two evil views, which I met.
+"After pulling me off": "After I saw pulling, after eradication, after pulling out, after pulling out, after removal, after removal, completely removed, after disconnection, deportation, after end, so that it went to absent."
 For the removal of me after I met.

-“This can become a degree of death”: “So you can get rid of death, you can also get rid of aging, you can also take off death, you can surpass, you can pass, you can overcome.”
+"This can become a degree of death": "So you can get rid of death, you can also get rid of aging, you can also take off death, you can surpass, you can pass, you can overcome."
 In order to be able to become a deceased person.

-“Such observation of the world”: “Observe, measure, judge, distinguish, figure out the world.”
+"Such observation of the world": "Observe, measure, judge, distinguish, figure out the world."
 For this kind of observation of the world.

-“The King of Death Invisible”: “Death is the king of death; Devil is also the king of death; death is also the king of death.
-“Invisible”, the King of Death can not see, see, do not get, cannot find, not get.
+"The King of Death Invisible": "Death is the king of death; Devil is also the king of death; death is also the king of death.
+"Invisible", the King of Death can not see, see, do not get, cannot find, not get.
 This is said by Worldman
-[MN.25]: “Bichu!
+[MN.25]: "Bichu!
 Like a deer living in the forest, when walking in the forest, in the forest, walking safely, standing with peace of mind, sitting safely, lying down with peace of mind, what is the reason?
 Bichu!
 That's an unreachable area for the murderer.
 Same, Bichu!
 Here, Bichu from desire, from bad law, after